Building a business from scratch can be a daunting experience.

 Within a couple of days, the video went viral, and by the end of just 1.5 years, DSC was able to obtain 200,000 active subscriptions.

 Dollar Shave Club also went to create another quirky promotional video for their new project (One Wipe Charlies).
 The video became an instant hit, and they were able to sell over 20,000 units within the first month itself.

 Ensure optimum transparency

-With data security at its peak significance, practicing transparency in any business set up is becoming a daunting task.
+With data security at its peak significance, practising transparency in any business set-up is becoming a daunting task.
 But, in practicality, this is one of the lesser-known areas that can boost your startup growth.

-Startups like Groove HQ and Buffer have exploited this specific growth hacking technique to boost their respective brand’s reputation.
-Besides, practicing data transparency helps generate loyal customers as well.
+Startups like Groove HQ and Buffer have exploited this specific growth hacking technique to boost their respective brand’s reputations.
+Besides, practising data transparency helps generate loyal customers as well.

-Below is the spreadsheet of employee’s salary that Buffer released back in 2013.
+Below is the spreadsheet of employee’s salaries that Buffer released back in 2013.

 After releasing the data, Buffer received massive media attention, which affected their company’s reputation in a positive fashion.
 Buffer recorded twice the number of job vacancy applications after the incident.

 Similarly, GrooveHQ also shares its revenue numbers every month through their blog (given below).